3 Green Smoothies That Are OK To Drink Every Day

 What Makes A Healthy Green Smoothie?

-Short answer is plantbased ingredients like green vegetables, mainly leafy greens, herbs and other veggies rich in green coloured phytonutrients.
-Lots of people usually add bananas to improve the texture and taste, in addition to berries, kiwi, mango and other tasty fruit like pineapple. if you are diabetic like me, you can substitute low calorie steamed cauliflower, sweet potato, raw or cooked oats, or creamed quinoa for bananas to create that soft serve-like consistency in green smoothies.
-This is great idea to provide variety and not just rely on super sweet bananas to flavour your smoothies every time.
+Short answer is plantbased ingredients like green vegetables, mainly leafy greens, herbs and other veggies rich in green coloured phytonutrients are the base for most green smoothies.
+Lots of people add bananas to improve the texture and taste, in addition to berries, kiwi, mango and other tasty fruit like pineapple.
+If you are diabetic like me, you can substitute low calorie, steamed cauliflower, sweet potato, raw, cooked oats, or creamed quinoa for banana to create that soft serve-like consistency in green smoothies.
+This is great way to also get a variety of nutrients, and not just rely on super sweet bananas to flavour your green smoothies every time.

 Key Ingredients Used

-Typically, smoothies are made with a combination of fresh fruit, vegetables, and a liquid such as milk or water.
-The wholefood ingredients are blended together to create a thick and creamy beverage.
-Smoothies can be customised to fit any dietary needs or preferences, whether you are plantbased or not.
-With a variety of flavours and combinations, there is something for everyone to enjoy.
+Green smoothies are mainly made with a combination of fresh fruit, vegetables, and a liquid such as milk or water.
+The clean eating ingredients are blended together to create a thick and creamy beverage that is highly nutritious and makes for quick and easy meal prep.
+Smoothies can easily be tailored to fit any dietary needs or food preferences, whether you are diary-free, plantbased or otherwise.
+With a variety of natural flavours and endless combinations, there is something for everyone.

-Combining these three simple ingredients makes a surprisingly delicious smoothie recipe suitable for those looking to heal and nourish the gut while rebalancing body weight.
-Less is usually more, so focus on only adding a few choice ingredients to your blender that complement each other, and then sit back and enjoy the goodness!
+Combining these three simple ingredients makes delicious green smoothie recipes suitable for those looking to heal and nourish the gut while rebalancing body weight.
+Less is usually more, so focus on adding a few choice ingredients to your blender that complement each other, and then sit back and enjoy the goodness!

 You Might Like: